DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 * It must have working and accurate current sensing (many do not)
 * It must be able to switch at least 10000 times per second (some do not)
 * Look for an Arduino shield form factor to eliminate wiring (not required but preferred)

+..
+Note:: Current capabilities of these boards, especially the boards based on the L298 with no heat sink fins like the Arduino Motor Shield can really not deliver 2 Amps.
+A realistic number would be 1.5 Amps IF you added a heat sink and a cooling fan.
+If you need 2 Amps or more, you will need to go with a higher current board.

 Arduino Motor Shield
 ^^^^^^^^^^^^^^^^^^^^